 At Wenot, the 2021 drilling consisted of 16 holes totalling 9,367 metres.
-These tested the resource potential below and adjacent to the past producing Wenot pit, along its full 1.7 km axis.
+These tested the resource potential along strike, below and on the flanks of the past producing Wenot pit, along its full 1.5 km axis.
 Every Wenot hole intersected multiple zones hosting gold mineralization, for example, hole 21ODD-013 highlights include: 6.92 g/t Au over 19 m, and 2.2 g/t Au over 16m, and in hole 21-ODD-022, highlights include: 16.77 g/t Au over 6.0 m, 1.97 g/t Au over 16.7 m, and 4.63 g/t Au over 20.0 m.

-The Wenot drill results were compiled and modelled by the exploration team.
-Based on these results, the Company reached a significant milestone with the January 4, 2022 announcement of an Initial Mineral Resource Estimate for the Wenot deposit.
+On January 4, 2022 the Company announced an Initial Mineral Resource Estimate for the new Wenot deposit.
 P&E Consulting Ltd. as independent technical consultants, or Qualified Person ("QP"), subsequently filed the NI 43-101 report on www.sedar.com on February 18, 2022.

 The Wenot Mineral Resource Estimate integrated not only the 16 diamond drill holes completed by the Company in 2021, but also incorporated 10,508 assay results from 549 diamond drill holes totalling 21,541 metres within the mineralized wireframes.
-This was possible since the Company has developed a comprehensive database that includes both historical production and exploration data.
+This was possible since the Company has developed a comprehensive database that includes both historical drilling, production and exploration data.

-The multiple near-vertical mineralized shears that comprise the new Wenot deposit are consistent with that mined historically from the overlying deposit, and further, the new drilling provides evidence that these zones remain open at depth and along strike.
+The multiple near-vertical mineralized shears that comprise the new Wenot deposit are consistent with that mined historically, and further, the new drilling provides evidence that these zones remain open along strike, at depth and also along the flanks of the historical mining.